You may have heard the terms “opioid” and “opiate” used interchangeably, but they’re not quite the same. How are they different?

 Opioids can also be used for end-of-life pain management or difficulty breathing, according to the

-Opioids may also be used to treat some cases of coughing and diarrhea, according to the National Institute of Health (NIH).
+Opioids may also be used to treat some cases of coughing and diarrhea, according to the

 The differences between opioids and opiates come into play when looking at how they affect your brain.